 Straight-line drawing: Every planar graph has an embedding where the edges are straight-line segments.
-[Wagner 1936, Fáry 1948, Stein 1951]
+[Wagner 1936, Fáry 1948, Stein 1951] The eleverity realized by this theory are descedues drawing with every set beyond

 The algorithms implied by this theory produce drawings with area not bounded by any polynomial on n.